AxdeKlerk/SLP/DEBUGGING.md

 I learned that hidden inputs should always have a sensible default if they rely on *JavaScript* to change their values.
 Without the default, the backend will just get blanks when no interaction occurs.
 Keeping things simple with a fallback avoids unexpected empty data being saved.

+## Search Function Variation Error

+**Bug:**

+When I searched for variations such as "black" or even a single letter like "b", the search only returned a single artist.
+This happened because the search function in my *Django* view was using `.first()`, which only grabs the first match, instead of pulling all relevant results.

+**Fix:**

+I updated the `search_view` function to query all matches instead of just one.
+Specifically, I replaced the use of `.first()` with a queryset and ordered the results.
+This allowed multiple matches (e.g., "Black Sabbath" and "Black Keys") or all artists starting with "b" to appear.

+Updated section of `views.py`:

+    if category == "artist":
+        ctx["artist_results"] = Artist.objects.filter(
+            name__icontains=q
+        ).order_by("name")

+I then adjusted the template `search_results.html` to loop through `artist_results` instead of only displaying one:

+    {% if artist_results %}
+        {% for artist in artist_results %}
+            {% include "_artist_detail_block.html" with artist=artist %}
+        {% endfor %}
+    {% else %}
+        <p>No artists found for "{{ q }}".</p>
+    {% endif %}

+This way, entering "black" lists all artists with "black" in their name, and entering a single letter like "b" lists all artists whose name contains that letter.

+**Lesson Learned:**

+Using `.first()` in a queryset is only for grabbing one record, which is useful for lookups but not for listing results.
+For search functionality, I needed to query all matching objects with `.filter()` and then loop through them in the template.
+This ensures all variations and partial matches are displayed properly to the user.